Dental Appointments : COVID 19 Practice Information

 **Please be aware that there will not be any Patient toilet facilities available at the Practice.

 Accordingly, appointments will be staggered so that patients do not arrive or leave at the same time as other patients as far as we are able to manage.
+Please do not arrive more than 5 minutes before your appointment time as we will not be able to allow access into the practice until the last patient has left.

 If you are well, we will direct you straight to the surgery and request that you do the following before or during your appointment: